cycloarcane/smirkingface/README.md

 3. Removes the tags from the response shown to the user

 This approach preserves the quality benefits of local models while maintaining clean output.

+### LLM Timeout Configuration

+SmirkingFace provides flexible timeout settings for LLM requests, which is particularly useful for local reasoning models that may take longer to generate responses:

+- Default timeout: 300 seconds (5 minutes)
+- Command line: Use `--timeout` to set a custom timeout in seconds
+- Interactive mode: When selecting AI mode (option 7), you can update the timeout
+- For large local models: Consider using timeouts of 600-900 seconds (10-15 minutes)

+The timeout applies to all LLM communication methods (local binary, HTTP API, and OpenAI).

 ## 📋 Framework Components